advargas/blogs-app/blogs-api/README.md

 For authenticated endpoints, please make sure you update the Authorization header with the access token returned in the login endpoint response.

 All validations are performed with Java Bean Validation.

+Invocations with validation errors will respond with HTTP Status code 400, Bad Request.

+Invocations with authentication errors due to expired or invalid JWT tokens in the Authorization Header, will respond with HTTP Status code 401, Unauthorized.

 The Keycloak repository class uses a Keycloak client to perform the administration operations over user accounts, stablishing a connection with the server with the **rest-admin** user.